jaksimonds/discord-character-bot/README.md

 | Top P | Controls message diversity. | Number | False |
 | Frequency Penalty | Decreases likelihood of repeat messages. | Number | False |
 | Presence Penalty | Increases likelihood of new topics. | Number | False |

+### Remove

+Removes the bot from the server's active voice channel.
+Once removed the bot will remove the voice call's chat messages used for storing config options.
+This command does not require any extra options.